Data Report

 The jobs data shows a healthcare sector that’s still hiring.
 But the revenue threats converging on FQHCs could reshape that trajectory in the second half of 2026:

-- $1 billion Medi-Cal Dental cut (July 1, 2026): Governor Newsom proposed slashing reimbursement rates by 40–80%.
+- Medi-Cal Dental proposal context (July 2026): Governor Newsom proposed slashing reimbursement rates by 40–80%.
 A California Dental Association survey found 49% of Medi-Cal dentists would leave the program.
-A 70+ group coalition is fighting it before the May Revise.
+Read this as pre-May-Revise context and verify the latest signed-budget implementation before modeling.

 - Work requirement documentation (December 31, 2026): UC Berkeley estimates 8.2 million California adults (56% of Medi-Cal enrollees) will be subject to 80-hour/month activity requirements.
 63% already work.
 FQHCs become the front line for patient navigation.